discretlib/doc/content/learn/_index.md

 page_template = "learn-page.html"
 +++

-This documents describes the concepts you will need to understand to properly use *Discret*.
-It does not provides directly usable code.
+This documents provides step by step implementation of an application that introduces the différent concept used by *Discret*